somhi/NeoGeo_FPGA/mist/README.md

 **32 MiB** - supports  ~6 MiB PROMS and 24 MiB CROM+VROMs (in any size combination)

-**64 MiB** - supports ~14 MiB PROMS and 48 MiB CROM+VROMs (in any size combinaion.
+**64 MiB** - supports ~14 MiB PROMS and 48 MiB CROM+VROMs (in any size combination.
 Note: PROM size is not a real limitiation in this case.)

 ## Usage

-Internal ROMs (System ROM, SFIX, LO ROM and SM1 ROM) can be created from MAME's neogeo.zip with the help of the MRA files.
+Internal ROMs (System ROM, SFIX, LO ROM and SM1 ROM) can be created from MAME's neogeo.zip with the help of the [MRA files](https://github.com/mist-devel/mist-board/wiki/CoreDocArcade#mra-and-arc-files).

 TerraOnion .NEO file format was choosen as the supported cart format, as it conveniently merges all the various ROMs in one file.
 The following utilities can be used to create such files: